Christopher Miars, D.O.

 Dr. Miars is originally from Grapevine, TX and joined Southwest Sports Medicine / Baylor Scott & White Health in January of 2007.
 Upon graduating from Texas A&M University with a degree in Human Nutrition in 1994, Dr. Miars completed medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine in 1998.
 He then pursued his sports medicine education at Michigan State University where he completed residency in 2001 and a Sports Medicine Fellowship in 2002.
 Registered in Musculoskeletal (RMSK) sonography specialty certification was awarded in 2015.

-As a sports medicine specialist with additional certification in musculoskeletal ultrasound (MSKUS), a major component of Dr. Miars’ practice includes the use of ultrasound to aid in diagnosis as well as to direct minimally invasive interventions for sports injuries and orthopedic conditions.
-With over 10 years of experience performing diagnostic and interventional MSKUS, including orthopedic biologics, he is also involved in training other physicians on the use of MSKUS, leading the ultrasound education for the Waco Sports Medicine Fellowship and serving as faculty for the Regenerative Medicine Training Institute.
+A major component of Dr. Miars’ practice today involves the use of ultrasound to aid in diagnosis as well as to direct minimally invasive interventions for sports injuries and orthopedic conditions.
+Minimally invasive ultrasound guided interventions include injections, orthopedic biologics (e.g., platelet rich plasma) and percutaneous tenotomy.
+As a MSKUS specialist, he has also been involved in training other physicians on the use of MSKUS at local, regional and national meetings.